DatCaptainHorse/MAS-Additions/README.md

 # Additions
 * Core, core functionality, enables adding of additions and enabling/disabling them using ingame UI or ini file.

-* MASM, MAS Module is an external program which enables the use of Python 3 and Lua, along with some extra features such as 3D audio (3D audio position is currently broken).
+* MASM, MAS Module is an external program which enables the use of Python 3 and Lua, along with some extra features such as 3D audio using OpenAL-Soft and Graphics using OpenGL.

 * Face D&R, adds a new 'Webcamera' topic which allows Monika to see the player using OpenCV. v1.0.6 is currently only capable of face detection since earlier features broke with Python 3.8 beta upgrade.